 * Preheat oven to 190˚C.

-* Butter and flour of a pan, then line the bottom with a circle of parchment paper.
+* Butter and flour of a pan, then line the bottom with a circle of

 * Melt the chocolate ans set aside to cool completely, stirring often.